Project News

 low-cost-sensor-newton-county-1low-cost-sensor-newton-county-2

-This is flood sensor NE-01.
 This sensor sits off Yellow Bayou in Newton off County Road 2053.
 As shown in the pictures, this sensor sits on a truss that hangs 30 feet over Yellow Bayou.
 This is 1 of the 4 sensors that are set up in Newton County.

 low-cost-sensor-hardin-county